 In April 2025, Josh threw together a daily film-link puzzle so we could play it on a road trip.
 People kept playing — small but real traction.
 In May 2026, we picked it back up with two new partners: Hyperagent as the design and strategy room, and Replit as the build environment.
 One week of work shipped sixteen things — including a complete gameplay logic reboot, a Movie Identity Card system, a watchlist feature born inside a badge concept, daily auto-posting infrastructure, a full GA4 + GTM analytics layer, a press page, and this case study.

 The Movie Game started in the front seat of a car.
 Emily had carried the mechanic in her head for years — every movie has actors, every actor has been in many movies, so any two movies can be connected by a third.
 Six Degrees of Kevin Bacon, daily.
-Ahead of a long drive in April 2025, Josh threw together a version we could play on the road.
-It was a weekend vibe-code job, deployed to a domain, and shared with a small group of friends.
+Ahead of a long drive in April 2025, Josh used Replit to throw together a working prototype we could play on the road.
+It was a weekend build — deployed to a domain, shared with a small group of friends, functional enough to actually play.

-In May 2026 we picked it back up — this time with two new partners.
-Hyperagent for the design and strategy work we'd been postponing — the GTM thinking, the redesigns, the identity system we'd never gotten around to.
-Replit for everything code-side: the new logic, the integrations, the build, the deploy.
-A clear division of labor emerged in the first two days, and it held all week.
+In May 2026 we picked it back up — this time with a clearer division of labor.
+Hyperagent re-imagined what Replit had built: the GTM thinking, the redesigns, the identity system we'd never gotten around to.
+Replit then built everything — the new logic, every redesigned surface, the integrations, the deploy.
+The prototype gave us the mechanic; the sprint gave us the product.

 We brought the gut-feel direction.
 We knew how the game should be played.
 We said yes or no to feature ideas.
 We asked for changes based on the feel of the game and how — and when — to scratch a movie itch.
 Hyperagent turned those instincts into strategy docs, mockups, copy, and specs.
 Replit took the resulting plans and built them — including a complete reboot of the link/clue selection logic that we worked out together inside the Replit environment.
 Most days we ran ideas through Hyperagent in the morning and watched Replit ship them by afternoon.